Moduli of abelian covers of elliptic curves

 \subsection{The geometry of the irreducible components}

 As in the previous section, we denote with $R$ the image of the natural componentwise inclusion map $\bigoplus \langle h_i \rangle \to G$, and $E$ the quotient group $G/R$.
+We address the reader to the previous section for our notation on stacky modular curves, for $\mathcal{Y}_1(K)$, and for its generalization with marked points $\mathcal{Y}_1(K)^n_m$.
 The aim of this section is to prove the following.